The UK Vs Europe: Why are UK small businesses paying so much for energy bills?

 Reliance on gas and global markets

-Unlike some European countries with greater access to nuclear or hydroelectric power, the UK relies heavily on imported natural gas to generate electricity, which means prices are closely tied to volatile global markets.
+Unlike some European countries with greater access to nuclear or hydroelectric power or cheap renewable resources, the UK relies heavily on imported natural gas to generate electricity, which means prices are closely tied to volatile global markets.

 Slower renewable investment

-While the UK has made progress on wind and solar, investment in renewable infrastructure hasn’t kept pace with some of our neighbours.
+While the UK has made progress on wind and solar, investment in renewable infrastructure hasn’t kept pace with some European neighbours.

 Taxes, levies and standing charges

-UK energy bills include a range of different costs — from standing charges to government levies — that don’t always apply in the same way across Europe.
+UK energy bills include a range of extra costs – like environmental and social levies, capacity market charges and standing charges – that don’t always apply in the same way, or at the same level, across Europe.

 What impact are high energy bills having on SMEs?